TheMulhima/Easier-Pantheon-Practice/README.md

  # Common use cases:
 - Practice fighting in pantheons with **Fury of the Fallen**.
-- The hotkeys (espically the reload boss) can be used to lower waiting time between boss fights. (read below)
+- The hotkeys (espically the reload boss) can be used to lower waiting time between boss fights.
 - It can be used to practice specific bosses in P5 such as **Collector**. (also compatible with bindings mod for AB practice)
 - The hitless option allows practice for hitless Pantheons.